United Provinces of Central Italy: Establishment

 Prior to the establishment of the Kingdom of Italy, the Italian Peninsula existed as an assortment of various states or provinces, with no central government.

-Support for the risorgimento – “resurgence”, or movement towards national unification – gained traction among the Italian states from 1859 onwards and was broadly accelerated by the three Italian Wars of Independence.
+Support for the risorgimento – "resurgence", or movement towards national unification – gained traction among the Italian states from 1859 onwards and was broadly accelerated by the three Italian Wars of Independence.

-The First Italian War of Independence was fought from 1848 to 1849 against Austria in an initial attempt to assert Italian dependence.
+The First Italian War of Independence was fought from 1848 to 1849 against Austria in an initial attempt to assert Italian independence.
 However, this war was widely considered a failure.

 In 1859, the Second Italian War of Independence broke out in a second attempt to fight against and achieve independence from Austria, which controlled large expanses of northern Italy.
 The Second War of Independence resulted in the Kingdom of Sardinia annexing Lombardy – a move that was key in the unification of the various states into one Kingdom of Italy.

-As this consolidation occurred, in Central Italy, work had already begun to organise some the provinces of the region – including Tuscany, Modena, Parma and the Papal Legations - into a union, primed for an eventual annexation by Sardinia.
+As this consolidation occurred, in Central Italy, work had already begun to organise some the provinces of the region – including Tuscany, Modena, Parma and the Papal Legations – into a union, primed for an eventual annexation by Sardinia.

 In 1859, an assembly from the central provinces of Tuscany, Modena, Parma and the Papal Legations was elected to meet and discuss the prospective union.

-The delegates met in Florence’s old town hall, within the ancient hall of the Five Hundred, where it was decided the union was to proceed.
+The delegates met in Florence's old town hall, within the ancient hall of the Five Hundred, where it was decided the union was to proceed.

 In December 1859, the Grand Duchy of Tuscany formed a union with the duchies of Modena, Parma and the Papal Legations – officially creating the confederation that is known as the United Provinces of Central Italy.

 Scholarship surrounding the Italian unification

 Scholars refer to the unification of the Italian states as the risorgimento - an Italian word meaning “revival’ and implying the movement or period towards the Kingdom of Italy.
 Independence, unification and liberty were the three overarching ideals surrounding the risorgimento, as many believed it would herald a new era for the regions following a long period of provincialism.
 While there was no one scholar who coined the term risorgimento, the ideas of the movement were propagated and distributed by various Italian public figures through a series of independently established newspapers.
 This included Cesare Balbo and Camillo di Cavour’s title, Il Risorgimento; Giuseppe Mazzini’s newspaper, L’Italia del Popolo; and Giovan Battista Bottero’s publication, La Gazetta del Popolo.
 A society in support of the nationalisation of Italy, known as the Societa Nazionale Italian (SNI), was also active during this time, of which citizens of Tuscany, Piedmont and Lombardy comprised 50 per cent of the membership.

 Amongst the citizenry, general support for the risorgimento was driven by the wealthy, educated middle classes of the various Italian states, who aspired to free and functional trade.
 Unifying the Italian states would standardise currency, weight and measurement systems, build stronger transport systems and abolish high tariffs on the import and export of goods between each Italian state; making it profitable for these groups.